Frank Demouge: AFC Bournemouth

 Demouge joined League One in June 2012, making the switch to England.
 It was reported that he was recommended by AFC Bournemouth co-chairman Max Demin.
 During pre-season, he injured his knee again, this time during training which required surgery.

 He made his debut in a 2-1 home defeat to Walsall FC, on 29 September playing the full 90 minutes.
 During his second game for the Cherries, Demouge suffered a broken nose and concussion following a head collision and was stretchered off in the 11th minute.
 There was another setback for the Dutch striker, suffering a calf injury in a reserves game.
 Amid rumors of an imminent return to the Netherlands, Demouge publicly stated his commitment to the club.

 Roda JC Kerkrade

 After playing half a season on loan for Eredivisie side Roda JC Kerkrade, Demouge dissolved his contract with Bournemouth and signed a two-year deal with Roda JC Kerkrade.

 Knokke

 In September 2015 Demouge signed a one-year contract at Knokke in the Belgian Fourth Division.

 He joined Dutch amateur side RKSV Heer in January 2017 after being without a club for some time.

+International career

+Demouge played 4 games for the Netherlands national under-21 football team.